 307 techniques 8 song-section phases Tied to arrangement decisions

-43-channel routing diagram
+43-channel routing diagram with signal hierarchy and device inspector

 Routing